-Guidance for Small and Medium Practitioners on the Code of Ethics for Professional Accountants
+Guidance for Small and Medium Practitioners on the revised Code of Ethics for Professional Accountants

-This revised Ethics Circular 1 was endorsed by the Institute's Ethics Committee in December 2015 and supersedes the Ethics Circular 1 previously issued in May 2015.
-This Ethics Circular does not constitute an ethics standard and is issued with the intent to provide guidance in order to assist small and medium practitioners including sole proprietors, on their adoption of the Code on the provision of non-assurance services and other topical issues to an audit client without modifying the requirements as set out in the Code.
+This Ethics Circular does not constitute an ethics standard and is issued with the intent to provide guidance in order to assist small and medium practitioners including sole proprietors, on their adoption of the revised Code on the provision of non-assurance services and other topical issues to an audit client without modifying the requirements as set out in the revised Code.
 Professional judgment should be used by members in its application.
 No responsibility for loss occasioned to any person acting or refraining from action as a result of any material in this Ethics Circular can be accepted by the Institute.